You are here

 There are a number of reasons to take the FDC.
-Individual courses can help build an existing portfolio in fashion design or advance your skills in a particular area, but the FDC offers a comprehensive set of classes that address the industry as a whole and provide access to resources only available to certificate students.
-The FDC will help you develop a professional portfolio that will showcase your creative design and technical skills (the Portfolio course is only open to FDC students).
-It also provides you with access to advising support and networking, special events, mailings informing you about events, opportunities and resources, and internships and access to job opportunities, all of which are not available to non-program students.
+Individual courses can help build an existing portfolio in fashion design or advance your skills in a particular area, but the FDC offers a comprehensive set of classes that address the industry as a whole and provides access to resources only available to certificate students.
+The FDC will help you develop and hone your skills to showcase your creative design and technical ability in a final portfolio (the Portfolio course is only open to FDC students).
+FDC students can broaden their global understanding by participating in fashion directed travel courses that are offered through the undergraduate program.
+The FDC program provides you with access to advising support and networking, special events, email updates to inform you about opportunities and resources, and internships and access to job opportunities, all of which are not available to non-program students.

 Do I have to take 2 courses every semester?

 No. Although the program sequence enables students to take 2 courses each fall and spring, and 2 courses during the summer between the first and second year, there is flexibility for students who do not wish to do so.
 Your advisor will work with you to plan your program in a way that works for your life schedule and time constraints.